doug-leith/android-protobuf-decoding/README.md

 - addon.py is a python addon script for mitmproxy.
 Example usage:

-mitmdump --flow-detail 0 -s addon.py -nr <mitmdump file>
+mitmdump --flow-detail 0 -s addon.py -nr mitmdump-file

-where <mitmdump file> is a packet trace file recorded using e.g. mitmdump -w <mitmdump file>
+where mitmdump-file is a packet trace file recorded using e.g. mitmdump -w mitmdump-file

 - decoding_helpers.py are helper functions for decoding